Hauke-Kos/LivingLeafy/README.md

 An example how this webiste work, the esample address is Rathausmarkt 1 in Hamburg the radius is given with 1000 meter
 ![Alt text](./docs/images/Living-Leafy-Rathausmarkt.png??raw=true "Example with Rathausmarkt 1, Hamburg")

+## Further Development

+For now, this map only works for Hamburg, Germany.
+It also show only the official park areas from the city exluded forrest or unofficial park areas in the city.
+Furthermore the calculating time is long.
+Main points for further development should be:
+* All green areas in the city should be included on the map e.g. forrest
+* All possible places in Germany, which have published the data should be included
+* Calucaltion time should be reduced

 ## Project setup
 ```
 npm install